-N Korea fires ballistic missile days after US-S Korea drills
+N. Korea fires ballistic missiles after US-S. Korea drills

-SEOUL, South Korea (AP) — North Korea fired a ballistic missile toward its eastern waters on Friday, South Korea’s military said, its latest weapons demonstration that came days after U.S. and South Korean warplanes conducted joint drills that North Korea viewed as an invasion rehearsal.
+SEOUL, South Korea (AP) — North Korea fired two short-range ballistic missiles toward its eastern waters on Friday, South Korea’s military said, its latest weapons demonstration that came days after U.S. and South Korean warplanes conducted joint drills that North Korea views as an invasion rehearsal.

-South Korea’s Joint Chiefs of Staff said the launch occurred Friday but gave no further details, such as what type of weapon was fired and how far it flew.
+South Korea’s military detected the missile launches from North Korea’s capital region at around 4:32 p.m., South Korea’s Joint Chiefs of Staff said in a statement.
+It said the South Korean military has strengthened its surveillance posture and is maintaining readiness with close coordination with the United States.

 The U.S. flew nuclear-capable bombers and advanced stealth jets near the Korean Peninsula for joint training with South Korean warplanes on Tuesday.
-North Korea typically calls such military exercises by the U.S. and South Korea an invasion rehearsal.
+South Korea’s Defense Ministry said the drills were part of a bilateral agreement on boosting a U.S. commitment to defend its Asian ally with all available military capabilities, including nuclear.

-South Korea’s Defense Ministry earlier said the drills were part of a bilateral agreement on a U.S. resolve to defend its Asian ally with all available military capabilities, including nuclear.
+North Korea typically calls such military exercises by the U.S. and South Korea an invasion rehearsal, though the allies have steadfastly said they have no intention of attacking the North.

-The training came after North Korea recently claimed to have conducted key tests needed to develop its first military spy satellite and a new strategic weapon, a likely reference to a more mobile intercontinental ballistic missile.
+The South Korea-U.S. training came after North Korea recently claimed to have conducted key tests needed to develop its first military spy satellite and a new strategic weapon, a likely reference to a more mobile intercontinental ballistic missile.

 North Korea said it launched a pair of rockets Sunday to test cameras and other systems for the development of its first military reconnaissance satellite.
 Its state media published low-resolution photos of South Korean cities as viewed from space.